When was the last time you gazed into the sky and took a good, long look at the stars?

 New Mexico is home to more than a few dark sky parks.
 For many, stargazing in this area has been an ancient and spiritual pastime dating back thousands of years with the indigenous Puebloans.
 Even today, native people of the region seek guidance from the night sky and embrace it in their religious ceremonies.

-Some popular dark sky destinations here are El Morro National Monument, Capulin Volcano National Monument, Cosmic Campground, and Salinas Pueblo Missions National Monument.
+Some popular dark sky areas here are El Morro National Monument, Capulin Volcano National Monument, Cosmic Campground, and Salinas Pueblo Missions National Monument.
 At El Morro, designated an International Dark Sky Park in 2019, visitors can view the Milky Way stretching from horizon to horizon on a clear night.
 In the daytime, the park’s hiking trails and prehistoric petroglyphs carved into rock make for an enchanting experience.

 7. Prineville, Oregon

 No surprise, the Pacific Northwest is an enjoyable place to stargaze.
 It’s already an excellent destination for campers and hikers thanks to the imposing rock formations and rich green landscape.
 And at night, in the right places, this beautiful state reveals the stars.
-Oregon has two Dark Sky Places as of March 2022: Prineville Reservoir State Park and Sunriver.

 The Prineville Reservoir State Park in Central Oregon offers educational programs where an expert walks through planets and star displays in the sky.
 This park requires visitors to acquire and display a Stargazing Permit after park hours in the designated day-use area.